Homotopy type of spaces of locally convex curves in the sphere S^3: The maps and Proposition

 The map $\tilde\alpha^0_{1,0}: \DD^2 \to \cL_3$ (dual to $\alpha^0_{1,0}$) is obtained by taking a curve in $\cM_{1,0}$ and perturbing it.
 Indeed, start with a curve of itinerary $[aba]$ (to be $\tilde\alpha^0_{1,0}(0)$) and perturb it.
 Figure~\ref{fig:ababcb} shows us the resulting itineraries: the boundary indicates the itineraries.
 Notice that since we started with a curve of itinerary $[aba]$, we are in the part where $\cM_{1,0}$ is a manifold.
 A similar construction is performed in \cite{Saldanha3} for the easier case of $\cL_2$ (curves in $\Ss^2$): Figure~1 in \cite{Goulart-Saldanha1} shows the resulting map (with itineraries).

 Consider next the case $\mu_0 = 0$, $\mu_1 = 1$.
 Start with a curve of itinerary $[cba]$ and perturb it.
 The top of Figure \ref{fig:cbaabc} shows us the resulting itineraries.
 This includes the word $[ac]$, so is not satisfactory.
 We can however use the bottom of the same figure as a guide: take the perturbation further so as to include in the image of the interior of $\DD^2$ a curve with itinerary $[abc]$.
 Now the image of $\Ss^1$, the boundary of $\DD^2$, has the itineraries in the boundary of the whole figure.
+It would be interesting to draw the corresponding maps. \end{remark}

-It would be interesting to draw the corresponding maps, perhaps in the notation of \cite{Alves-Saldanha}.
-For a better understanding of such a figure, an understanding of Bruhat cells (and of itineraries) in that notation is necessary.
-As mentioned in Remark \ref{remark:AS}, translating concepts into the notation of \cite{Alves-Saldanha} appears to be non trivial. \end{remark}
+\begin{remark} It would also be interesting to describe the maps discussed in Remark \ref{remark:alpha00} in the notation of \cite{Alves-Saldanha}.
+A better understanding of Bruhat cells (and of itineraries) in that notation is clearly necessary.
+As mentioned in Remark \ref{remark:AS}, translating concepts into the notation of \cite{Alves-Saldanha} appears to be nontrivial. \end{remark}

 \begin{lemma} Consider $(\mu_0,\mu_1) \in \NN^2$, $\mu_0 + \mu_1 > 0$, and the map $\alpha^0_{\mu_0,\mu_1}: \DD^{2\mu_0 + 2\mu_1} \to \cD_3$ constructed in Lemma \ref{lemma:alpha0}.
 There exists a continuous map $\alpha^1_{\mu_0,\mu_1}: [0,1] \times \partial\DD^{2\mu_0 + 2\mu_1} \to \cD_3[\Ideal_{Y_2}]$ such that, for all $s \in \partial\DD^{2\mu_0 + 2\mu_1}$, $\alpha^1_{\mu_0,\mu_1}(0,s) = \alpha^0_{\mu_0,\mu_1}$ and $\alpha^1_{\mu_0,\mu_1}(1,s) = aaaa \alpha^0_{\mu_0,\mu_1}$. \end{lemma}